AlexisParder/42_Cursus/pipex/README_EN.md

 ## Instructions
 - Use the `make` command to compile the program.
+	- Use the `make bonus` command to compile the program with bonus.
 - Use the `./pipex file1 cmd1 cmd2 file2` command to start program.
 	- **file1** and **file2** are file names.
 	- **cmd1** and **cmd2** are shell commands with their parameters.